1buran/rHttp/README.md

 In progress:
 - Load JSON request payload from file
+- Load binary data of upload form from file
 - Config file for change key bindings, default settings

 > [!CAUTION]